Healthdirect Free Australian health advice you can count on.

 Key facts

-• Tuberculosis (TB) is an infectious disease that can affect any part of your body, most commonly your lungs.
+• Tuberculosis (TB) is an infectious disease caused by bacteria that can affect any part of your body, most commonly your lungs.

-• TB can be latent (where you don’t have any symptoms and are not infectious), or active (where you are unwell).
+• TB can be latent (where you don’t have any symptoms and aren’t infectious) or active (where you are unwell and may spread the infection).

-• The tuberculin skin test or a blood test can check if you have been infected with TB.
+• A tuberculin skin test (Mantoux test) or a blood test can check if you have been infected with TB.

-• TB can be treated with a combination of antibiotics that you will need to take for at least 6 months.
+• TB is treated with a combination of antibiotics, which you will need to take for at least 6 months.

-• The BCG vaccine prevents you becoming very unwell with TB, but it is only recommended in Australia for people at high risk of exposure to TB.
+• The BCG vaccine may help prevent severe illness from TB, but in Australia, it is only recommended for people at high risk of exposure.

 What is tuberculosis?

-Tuberculosis (TB) is an infectious disease that most often damages your lungs, but can affect any part of your body.
-It can cause serious illness and death if it’s not treated.
-TB is caused by the bacterium mycobacterium tuberculosis.
+Tuberculosis (TB) is an infectious disease caused by the bacterium mycobacterium tuberculosis.
+It most often affects your lungs but can affect any part of the body.
+If not diagnosed and treated, it can lead to serious illness and death.

-• Active TB disease — this is when the TB bacteria multiply and the immune system is not able to control them.
-Active TB causes symptoms.
+• Active TB disease — is when the TB bacteria multiply and the immune system can’t control them.
+This leads to symptoms.
+People with Active TB can spread the disease to others.

-Most people with latent TB never become unwell from it, but about 1 in 10 will develop active TB.
-This could happen shortly after becoming infected, or many years later.
-Young children, older people, and people with a weakened immune system are more likely to become unwell.
+Most people with latent TB never become unwell.
+About 1 in 10 people will develop active TB.
+This may happen shortly after infection or many years later.
+Young children, older people and people with weakened immune systems are more likely to become unwell.

 What are the symptoms of tuberculosis?

-TB in other parts of your body can cause pain or swelling in that area.
-Lymph node TB can cause swollen glands.
+TB in other parts of your body may lead to pain or swelling in that area.
+Lymph node TB can lead to swollen glands.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-TB is spread through the air when a person with active TB in their lungs or throat coughs, sneezes, speaks, laughs or sings.
-If other people nearby breathe in the bacteria, they can catch TB.
+TB is caused by the bacterium mycobacterium tuberculosis.
+The bacteria spreads through the air when a person with active TB in their lungs or throat:

 People with active TB in other parts of their body are not infectious.
 Latent TB is also not infectious.

-You are most at risk of catching TB if you:
+Most healthy people can control the bacteria and develop latent TB.
+You are at higher risk of catching TB if you:

 • have had close contact with someone with active TB — the longer, more often or more closely you were in contact, the higher your risk